conda/conda/docs/source/user-guide/tasks/manage-python.rst

 #.
 Verify that the new environment is your :ref:`current
    environment <determine-current-env>`.

 #.
-Verify that the current environment uses the new Python
+To verify that the current environment uses the new Python
-   version:
+   version, in your Terminal window or an Anaconda Prompt, run:

    .. code::